Learn more about CMS PATIENT SAFETY STRUCTURAL MEASURE (PSSM)

 Deference to Expertise

-Achieving Zero Patient Harm
+Achieving Zero Preventable Harm

 Getting hospital staff and departments working together toward improving patient safety should be minimally disruptive and place minimal burden on hospital workers, in terms of training time and daily operation.
 The most effective incident reporting software encourages organizational participation with automation that elevates effective, transparent event reporting, collaboration and supports an organization’s safety culture goals.